rejaneol/sustainability_cdp_project/README.md

 ![CRISP-DM](pictures/crispdm.png)

-In the _Business Understanding_ phase, the structure of the questionnaires is grabed and saved as Excel files.
+In the _Business Understanding_ phase, the structure of the questionnaires is grabed and saved as Excel files in structure_survey directory.

 In the _Data Understanding_ phase, some research questions were set and answered:
 1. Is there an increase in the survey engagement by country over the years?
 More cities?
 More organizations?